 PBX Advantages

-- Integration with other software applications, such as CRMs
+• Integration capabilities with other legacy software applications, such as CRM databases.

 VoIP Advantages

-- Extreme mobility with the ability to use the same telephone number across multiple locations or devices
+• Extreme mobility, granting staff the ability to use the same telephone number across multiple locations or devices.

-- Automated features such as call routing and voicemail transcription
+• Automated features such as digital call routing, auto-attendants, and voicemail-to-email transcription.

-- Lower initial cost of setup and maintenance
+• Lower initial cost of setup and significantly easier ongoing maintenance.

 The Disadvantages of Both